lfex/moneta/docs/user-guide/source/includes/_structure.md

 >
 ```

+We've had a quick taste of Mnesia, and what some of the calls look like in LFE.
+Next we're going to tackle a bit more heady stuff: tables and relationships.

+After you have quite from your previous LFE REPL, restart using a different database name and then create a default schema, auto-starting Mnesia.
+Then you'll pull in the example code that defines our tables, adding them to the Mnesia schema we just created.

 ## Records as Tables

-The ``structure`` example module includes LFE records that act as our table definitions,
-as well as a macro that lets us create Mnesia tables with almost no boilerplate.

-The following records are defined in ``examples/tables.lfe``:
+> The following records are defined in ``examples/tables.lfe``:

 ```cl
 (defrecord employee